dannyvassallo/insta_scrape/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/dannyvassallo/insta_scrape.
+❗️[*Bug reports and pull requests are ALWAYS welcome on GitHub*](https://github.com/dannyvassallo/insta_scrape)❗️.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License